Hercilio1/wp-media-crawler/Explanation.md

 ### General overview (about technical decisions)

-The rest of the structure is based on my general past experiences and I believe it can get more and more sharpen.
+The rest of the structure is based on my general past experiences.

 ## How the code itself works and why